MouseLand/suite2p/README.md

 3. Create a new environment with `conda create --name suite2p python=3.8`.
 4. To activate this new environment, run `conda activate suite2p`
 5. (Option 1) You can install the minimal version of suite2p, run `python -m pip install suite2p`.
-6. (Option 2) You can install the GUI version with `python -m pip install suite2p[all]`.
-If you're on a zsh server, you may need to use `' '` around the suite2p[all] call: `python -m pip install 'suite2p[all]'`.
+6. (Option 2) You can install the GUI version with `python -m pip install suite2p[gui]`.
+If you're on a zsh server, you may need to use `' '` around the suite2p[gui] call: `python -m pip install 'suite2p[gui]'`.
 This also installs the NWB dependencies.
 7. Now run `python -m suite2p` and you're all set.
 8. Running the command `suite2p --version` in the terminal will print the install version of suite2p.

+For additional dependencies, like NWB and Scanbox support, use the command `pip install suite2p[io]`.

 If you have an older `suite2p` environment you can remove it with `conda env remove -n suite2p` before creating a new one.